-Household expenditure is considered to calculate the poverty count in India.
-In this purchasing power of people for buying food and buying capacity for some non-food items is calculated.
-Though the condition in cities is more or less the same but the rural welfare programs have really helped the people in rural India.
-With these efforts there has been seen a decrease in the poverty in rural India at faster pace than their urban counterparts.
+Household expenditure is considered for calculating the poverty count in India.
+In this method, the purchasing power of people for buying food and some essential non-food items is taken into account.
+In the last few years, though the condition in cities continues to be more or less the same, the government welfare programmes have really helped reduce the incidence of poverty in rural India.
+Schemes such as MGNREGS have resulted in a decrease in poverty in rural areas at a faster pace than their urban counterparts.

-But in spite of all the efforts, overall number of poor in India is increasing and becoming a hurdle.
+But in spite of all the attempts, the overall number of poor in India is still increasing and becoming a hurdle.
 Poverty is just like a disease to which many other problems such as crime, low-paced development, etc are associated.
-There are number of people in India who still live on the streets and beg for the whole day to eat a meal.
-Poor children are unable to attend school and, if they do attend, they tend to leave the school after a year or so.
-People below poverty line live in unhygienic conditions and are so prone to many health problems.
+There are a number of people in India who still live on the streets and beg for the whole day to eat a meal.
+Underprivileged children are unable to attend school and, and those have the opportunity to drop out after a year or so.
+People below the poverty line live in unhygienic conditions and are so prone to many health problems.
 With this, the vicious cycle of poor health, lack of education and more poverty keeps on increasing.

-High population growth rate is one of major reasons of poverty in India.
-This further leads to high level of illiteracy, poor health care facilities and lack of access to financial resources.
+The high population growth rate is one of the major reasons of poverty in India.
+This further leads to a high level of illiteracy, poor health care facilities and lack of access to financial resources.
 Also, high population growth affects the per capita income and makes per capita income even lower.
-It is expected that population in India will reach 1.5 billion by 2026 and then India will be the largest nation in the world.
+It is expected that the population in India will reach 1.5 billion by 2026 and then India will be the largest nation in the world.
 But India’s economy is not growing at the same pace.
-This means shortage of jobs.
+This means a shortage of jobs.
 For this much population, near about 20 million new jobs would be required.
-Number of poor will keep on increasing if such a big number of jobs won’t be created.
+The number of poor will keep on increasing if such a big number of jobs won’t be created.

-Ever increasing prices of even basic commodities is another reason of poverty.
+The ever-increasing prices of even basic commodities is another reason for poverty.
 A person below the poverty line finds it difficult to survive.
-Caste system and unequal distribution of income and resources is another reason of poverty in India.
+The caste system and unequal distribution of income and resources is another reason for poverty in India.